L4Re/l4re.org/src/index.rst

   more than 25 years ago in 1997 at the TU Dresden.
 The time has lead to a concentration of experience which by now is bundled at `Kernkonzept
   <https://www.kernkonzept.com>`_.
 Kernkonzept provides professional support
-  and consulting according all questions around L4Re.
+  and consulting for all questions around L4Re.

 .. toctree::